Yasmani Grandal Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- Detmers (1-5) takes the mound for the Angels in his 14th start of the season.
-He's put together a 4.02 ERA in 69 1/3 innings pitched, with 84 strikeouts.

-- The left-hander's last appearance came on Wednesday against the Los Angeles Dodgers, when he went seven scoreless innings while giving up two hits.
+- In his most recent appearance on Thursday against the Los Angeles Dodgers, the right-hander tossed seven innings, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.